udaifa123/Hostel-Management-System-Frontend/README.md

 ## Overview

-This is the frontend application of a Hostel Management System built using **React (Vite)**.
+This repository contains the frontend application for a Hostel Management System built using **React (Vite)**.
-It provides role-based user interfaces for managing hostel operations such as rooms, users, and dashboards.
+It provides a responsive and role-based interface for managing hostel operations such as users, rooms, and dashboards.

 ---

-## Features
+## Key Features

-* User authentication (Login / Register)
+* Authentication (Login / Register)
 * Role-based access (Admin / User)
-* Dashboard interface
+* Dashboard for managing hostel activities
 * Room and user management UI
-* Responsive design
+* REST API integration with backend
-* API integration with backend
+* Responsive design for multiple devices

 ---